-a connection with the calendar's central host computer whenever the calendar is open.
-When the default setting of 'yes' is selected, every time the user executes 'File Open' for the current calendar, the system tries to connect with the associated central host.
-Details of host association and connection are covered in Section 2.6.6.2.
-If the user selects 'no' for the auto-connect option, then the system does not establish a host connection when the calendar is open, requiring that the user establish the connection explicitly with the host 'Connect' command.
+When the user selects the 'Administrative' tab in the options dialog, the system updates the display as shown in Figure 282.
+The 'Auto-connect on file open' option controls whether the system attempts to establish a connection with the calendar's central host computer whenever a calendar is opened.
+When the default setting of 'yes' is selected, every time the user executes 'File Open' for a calendar, the system tries to connect to the central host associated with that calendar, if there is an associated host.
+Details of host association and connection are covered in Section 2.6.6.1.
+If the user selects 'no' for the auto-connect option, then the system does not establish a host connection when a calendar is open, requiring that the user establish the connection explicitly with the host 'Connect' command, as described in Section 2.6.6.1.

-For a regular user running the Calendar Tool, there are no options for the administrative database commands, since these commands operate in read-only mode for regular users.
-For administrative users running the Calendar Tool Administration program, there are additional administrative options, as described in the immediately following section of the requirements.
+For a regular user running the Calendar Tool, there are no options for the administrative database commands, since these commands operate in read-only mode in the regular-user Calendar Tool.
+For administrative users running the Calendar Tool Administration program, there are additional administrative options, as described in Section 2.7.7.